Well we're finally home after more

 I'm not doing too well here but persevere and

-eventually get him to loosen up by getting the conversation on to
+eventually get him to loosen up even more by steering the conversation

-his career as a ringer for the nearby stations.
-These days he just
+onto his career as a ringer for the nearby stations.
+These days

-looks after a couple of the local gardens, and watches the bloody
+he just looks after a couple of the local gardens, and watches the

 As I leave he wishes me good luck with our travels.